mvarga1989/mvarga1989/README.md

 ## Community lists that I am maintaining

 #### You wish to assist in making the list more useful, complete and accurate?
 Please send me an [:e-mail:](mailto:mvarga1989@gmail.com).

-#### If my content has added any value to your work, please consider giving it a :star: and/or share on your professional social networks.
-Thank you!

 - Job opportunities in geosciences and geospatial industry ([link](https://github.com/mvarga1989/Awesome_Geospatial_jobs))
 - Geospatial events (conferences, workshops) ([link](https://github.com/mvarga1989/Geoevents.git))